 First things first.
 I am a bit of a canning rebel.
 But, I try to be the safest rebel!
 Personally, I am not a fan of oven canning butter or just adding lids to hot jars and letting them seal.
 My reason is that butter is a protein. especially after reading up on what the NCHFP states.

-Washed & sterilized jars, the NEW lids, rings etc. We worked with pint jars.
+jars.
 We had purchased 15 lbs. of butter.
-1 Pint = about 1 lb. of butter.
+1 Pint = about 1 lb. of

 This time we used salted butter, next time I probably will use unsalted butter.